-Arthritis, mobility issues, and joint issues are often seen as just part of growing older, but our bodies weren’t programmed for illness.
+We often see arthritis, joint issues, and mobility challenges as a part of growing older, but our bodies aren’t programmed for illness.
 Arthritis comes from somewhere, and it’s not just old age.
-When you know the reason, you can find the source and remediate it.
+When you know the reason for a particular symptom or condition, you can find the source and remediate it.
 Arthritis is no different.

 What is Arthritis?